Preview of Forum Posts

 How important is it?
 I would like to push it forward to a different release if it's all the same to you, as it's going to be a pain to write, and I'm not certain if it'll be worthwhile in terms of impact.

-#5 Updated by Matt Gold almost 8 years ago
+#5 Updated by Matt Gold about 8 years ago

 It's useful especially for long forum posts that have more lines than the text box (I realize that the corners of the text box can be pulled to make it larger, but not everyone does).
 It's also useful because the way the text looks in the posting interface for, say, links, looks different than when it is rendered in the post.
 Similarly, our bbpress forums accept limited HTML, so it might be useful for people to see what code will be rendered correctly and what won't.